SIG BRIDGE

 4:00 PM – 4:15 PM: Bridge Dismissal

-Student-athletes participating in the Bridge program enroll with Connections Academy, an accredited online school that gives students the flexibility to learn and prepares them to excel in school and in life with an award-winning curriculum, direct parent involvement, and caring teachers and personalized instruction.
+Student-athletes participating in the Bridge program enroll with TEC Connections Academy (TECCA) Commonwealth Virtual School, an accredited online school that gives students the flexibility to learn and prepares them to excel in school and in life with an award-winning curriculum, direct parent involvement, and caring teachers and personalized instruction.
+There are also private online school options available.
 Bridge participants will complete classwork and train at Stop It Goaltending Monday through Friday throughout the school year.

 ACADEMIC SUPERVISION